 Inside and out, there is so much free stuff to do with your family this weekend!
 If you haven't already done so, you can still print out your ticket for free museum day and go check out your favorite local spot.
-If you would rather be outdoors, make a plan to visit a local park and enjoy the free admission there too this Saturday, Sept.
-28.
+If you'd rather be outdoors, make a plan to visit a local park and enjoy the free admission there too on Sept.
+22.

 Why the freebie at the national parks?
-It's the 20th annual National Public Lands Day, a day set aside to encourage folks to volunteer on their public lands and enjoy the great outdoors.
-Now don't worry, you don't have to volunteer to get in for free.
-But if you do, you will get a free pass to visit any participating federal public land on another day.
-So it's like getting two free passes in one!
+It's the 25th anniversary of National Public Lands Day, a day set aside to encourage folks to volunteer on their public lands and enjoy the great outdoors.
+Now don't worry; you don't have to volunteer to get in for free.